-This system of budget allotment must be based on priority and significance, helping you avoid impulsive spending.
+This system of budget allotment must be based on priority and significance, which helps you avoid impulsive spending.

-The only challenge to this rule is how you train yourself to follow it strictly.
+The only challenge is training yourself to follow the budget strictly.

 Rule 2: Embrace Your True Expenses

-For me, it is like allowing yourself to undergo a process of acceptance – accepting and embracing your monthly bills.
+This means allowing yourself to undergo a process of acceptance—accepting and embracing your monthly bills.

-Once you fully come to accept that you have to let go of a certain amount of money for this expense, you will set wholeheartedly aside a portion of your income for that expense.
+Once you fully accept that you must let go of a certain amount of money for an expense, you’ll be able to wholeheartedly set aside a portion of your income for that expense.

-This way, you won’t have to experience anxiety or panic attacks until coming due date.
+This way, you won’t experience anxiety or panic when due dates approach.

-If things don’t go your way, i.e., you went over your budget for one category, all you need to do is make adjustments, let the budget from another type make up for it, and then move on.
+If things don’t go your way—i.e., you went over your budget for one category—all you need to do is make a few adjustments and let the funds from another category make up for it, and then move on.

 Rule 4: Age Your Money

-It means you will have to learn to live below your means to have extra funds for future expenses.
+Learning to use money that you saved from previous underspending, means learning to live below your means so that you have extra funds for future expenses.

-How do you like the idea of paying for this month’s bills with your savings from the previous month?
-Liberating, isn’t it?
+What do you think of paying for this month’s bills with your savings from the previous month?
+Isn’t the thought exciting?

-With YNAB, you spend every single earned dollar wisely.
+With YNAB, you’ll learn to spend every single earned dollar wisely, month after month.

 Tested and Proven Method